digital-overdose/digital-overdose-bot/README.md

 ### Features (Future)

+- [ ] Cron job to check people that are muted.

 - [x] On Join message.
 - [ ] `/warn` ⇾ Warn a user for a behavior (user, reason)
 - [ ] `/unwarn` ⇾ Remove an attributed warn.